Veeam Plug-in Management Infrastructure

 On Microsoft Windows computers, Veeam Backup & Replication connects to a computer using the administrative share (admin$) of the target computer.
 An account that you plan to use to connect to a computer included in the protection group must have access to the administrative share.

-Keep in mind that to connect to Linux computer via SSH, this Linux computer must be added to the list of trusted hosts.
+Keep in mind that to connect to a Linux computer using SSH, this Linux computer must be added to the list of trusted hosts.
 To learn more, see Configuring Security Settings.

 By default, the role of the distribution server is assigned to the backup server.
 However, you can deploy a dedicated distribution server to reduce workload on the backup server.
 To deploy a distribution server, you need to add a Windows-based server to Veeam Backup & Replication.
 To learn more, see the Adding Microsoft Windows Servers section in the Veeam Backup & Replication User Guide.
 After you assigned the role of distribution server, you need to select this server in the properties of a protection group.
 To learn more, see Specify Discovery and Deployment Options.